drpetersonfernandes/SimpleLauncher/home.md

 - **Launch Game:** It launches the game.
 - **Open Video Link:** Open video link related to that game.
 - **Open Info Link:** Open info page related to that game.
+- **Open ROM History:** Open ROM History window that displays historical data about your ROM.
+This functionality is more useful for MAME based ROMs.
 - **Cover:** Open cover image related to that game.
 File should be inside .\title_snapshots\SystemName or inside custom folder.
 - **Title Snapshot:** Open title snapshot related to that game.
 File should be inside .\title_snapshots\SystemName
 - **Gameplay Snapshot:** Open title snapshot related to that game.
 File should be inside .\gameplay_snapshots\SystemName